auriq/essentia_docs/source/tutorial/rtutorial2.rst

 ========

 ..
 With the environment setup, we can now use **essQuery** to export the data from the UDB database and into an R dataframes.
-We could also have used **essQuery** to export the data from the UDB database and into an R dataframes.
+We could also have used **essQuery** to export the data from the UDB database and into an R dataframe.

 The **essQuery** function takes three arguments: ``essentia``, ``aq``, and ``flags``.